 I. Introduction 1

+Increase in like-kind exchange activity following the COVID recession 1

-Overview of the like-kind exchange rules 1
+Overview of the like-kind exchange rules 2

 II.
-Illustration of the like-kind exchange rules 3
+Illustration of the like-kind exchange rules 4

 III.
-Modeling approach 5
+Modeling approach 6

-Cost of capital 5
+Cost of capital 6

-Estimating economic activity supported by the like-kind exchange rules 6
+Estimating economic activity supported by the like-kind exchange rules 7

 IV.
-Economic activity supported by the like-kind exchange rules 8
+Economic activity supported by the like-kind exchange rules 9

-V. Sensitivity Analysis 11
+V. Sensitivity Analysis 12

 VI.
-Taxes paid by, and related to, the use and users of the like-kind exchange rules 13
+Taxes paid by, and related to, the use and users of the like-kind exchange rules 14

-VI.
-Foregone depreciation from the use of the like-kind exchange rules 15

 VII.
+Foregone depreciation from the use of the like-kind exchange rules 16

-Caveats and limitations 16
+VIII.
+Caveats and limitations 17

-Appendix A. IMPLAN model of the US economy 18
+Appendix A. IMPLAN model of the US economy 19

-Appendix B. Cost of capital model 19
+Appendix B. Cost of capital model 20

-Endnotes 21
+Endnotes 22

-Economic contribution of the like-kind exchange rules to the US economy in 2021
+Economic contribution of the like-kind exchange rules to the US economy in 2021: An update